Adriana Marais: Proudly Human

 Proudly Human’s Off-World Project will demonstrate human resilience, sustainability and community spirit in even the most extreme environments through grit, imagination, research and innovation.
 The project prepares for life on the Moon, Mars and beyond, as well as providing solutions for those living in harsh conditions here on Earth.
 Over the next few years, Proudly Human will run a series of habitation experiments, building communities and off-grid infrastructure in the most extreme environments on the planet, from the desert, to Antarctica, to under the ocean.
 Each experiment will last several months, generate exploration-driven innovation and research, and be filmed for a documentary series.

-In 2019, Marais completed location scouts to the Antarctic interior and the Oman desert.
+In 2019, Marais completed location scouts to the Antarctic interior, deserts in Africa, America and the Middle East, as well as the Aquarius Reef Base undersea facility in Florida.
 On 1 February 2021, a global call for applications for crew for the Off-World Project opened.

-Foundation for Space Development

-Marais was a special project coordinator of the Foundation for Space Development in 2016, and in 2017, became co-director with Carla Sharpe and Khutšo Ngoasheng.
-The organisation aims to send Africa's first mission to the Moon with the Africa2Moon Project, as well as driving projects including asteroid mining; disaster management projects based on a geo-magnetic solar climate model; and other uses for big data in space.
-The Foundation aims to inspire children in developing nations via education and science, and encourages technological research in areas including space research, AI and robotics and open source communication technologies.